top of page

 Flamengo also did a 2D and a few 3D (there were 4 in her colour division) Several judges were seemingly in doubt of Flamengo’s age, due to her massive size and early development of coat/teeth.
 This was Flamengo’s first show.

 Since the cats competed against quite a large amount of Maine Coons from long, mostly tightly bred pedigrees, I was overall happy with their performance.
 It was disappointing that the judges only ONCE took a Polydactyl Maine Coon into the finals over two full days .
-There was an amazing Poly female at this show who definitely should have been chosen!!
+There was an amazing Poly female at this show (not mine) who definitely should have been chosen!!

-Aside from that, I was able to have a nostalgic chat about some ancient Maine Coons with a couple of the old time breeders/judges which was so cool!!
+I was able to have a nostalgic chat about some ancient Maine Coons with a couple of the old time breeders/judges which was so cool!!
 Barbara Ray, TICA judge and breeder of the famous Willowplace Cattery commented on the importance of outcross- and foundation breeding.
 I also met Dr. Heather Lorimer who happened to be the master entry clerk!
 Heather is a geneticist and writer for Pawpeds.
 She has been instrumental in making breeders aware of the negative effects of too much inbreeding.
 So just for meeting these people the 13 hour drive was worth it!!
 I did not expect many wins, my cats only being anywhere between F4 and F6 at the moment.

 I am excited about presenting the following generation out of my big, red Poly boy CoyDog next year.
 I think we’ll pick Calgary in April, depending on my litters here.
 Stay tuned!! 🥰